Ball State vs. Akron NCAA Football Odds, Plays and Insights | November 2, 2021

 Akron Stats and Trends

-- Akron has three wins against the spread in eight games this year.
+- Akron has three wins against the spread in eight games this season.

-- The Zips have been underdogs by 19.5 points or more three times this season and covered the spread once.
+- The Zips have covered the spread once this season when underdogs by 20 points or more (in three chances).

 - Akron's games this season have hit the over in 50% of its opportunities (four times in eight games with a set point total).